contractautomataproject/ContractAutomataLib/index.md

 ## Welcome

 The Contract Automata Library (CATLib)  is the main repository of the Contract Automata Toolkit.
-The Contract Automata Toolkit groups together repositories about Contract Automata.
+The Contract Automata Toolkit groups together repositories about contract automata.
 Contract automata are a formalism developed in the research area of foundations for services and distributed computing.
 They are used for specifying services' interface, called behavioral contracts, as finite state automata, with functionalities for composing contracts and generating the orchestration or choreography of a composition of services, and with extensions to modalities (MSCA) and product lines (FMCA).